aws-amplify/docs/docs/cli/teams/commands.md

 - Creates S3 bucket for deployment
 - Creates a new backend environment in [AWS Amplify Console](https://console.aws.amazon.com/amplify) to view and manage resources.

-Optionally, you can configure an IAM Permissions Boundary for all Amplify-generated roles via the `--permissions-boundary` paramater.
+Optionally, you can configure an IAM Permissions Boundary for all Amplify-generated roles via the `--permissions-boundary` parameter.
 For more information about configuring IAM Permissions Boundary, see [IAM Permissions Boundary for Amplify-generated roles](~/cli/usage/permissions-boundary.md).

 ### Pull the environment from the cloud
 ```